 My Ancestry DNA data suggest possible connections to people with the Freeman name in Salmon Cove, Trinity Bay (AKA Champneys West), Twillingate and Fogo.
 All of these families trace their roots in Newfoundland back to individuals who arrived in Newfoundland from the south coast of England (Devon, Dorset, Hampshire) in the early 1800s.
 There is also some research that suggest these families may be connected.
 However, my research (see below) indicates that individuals with the Freeman name were in Newfoundland from the early 1700s and at least one family was established there by the mid 1700s.
 I have started developing a family tree for one of these early families centered around William Freeman (see my Ancestry tree for William Freeman of Newfoundland) who was baptized at the Congregational Church in St. John’s ,Newfoundland in 1785.
 In my tree I put William and several other possible siblings baptized at the same church in a similar time frame as children of William Freeman who was baptized in Newfoundland in 1755 (Anglican Church St. John’s).
 The baptismal records for this 1755 William indicate that he was the son of Edward and Hannah.
 I also speculate that this Edward was a son of Moses Freeman who was living in Placentia, Newfoundland in the mid 1700s.
-However, there is evidence that there were a number of other individuals with the Freeman name living or visiting Newfoundland (Placentia, St. John’s and Harbour Grace) throughout the 1700s; for more information see the sub file to this document: Freeman Chronology Newfoundland 1700-1799 at the end of this Report.
+However, there is evidence that there were a number of other individuals with the Freeman name living or visiting Newfoundland (Placentia, St. John’s and Harbour Grace) throughout the 1700s; for more information see the Appendix Freeman Chronology Newfoundland 1700-1799 at the end of this Report.

 I based my tree around William Freeman (b.
 1785) since: